chinesefirewall/chinesefirewall/README.md

 Hi 👋 My name is Niyi Adebayo
 =============================

-Machine Learning Engineer
+Data and Machine Learning Engineer
 -----------------------

 My competencies include:

-- Developing data generation and processing pipelines using Golang, Python, and C++
+- Developing data generation, ETL, and processing pipelines using Golang, Python, and C++
 - Proficiency in working with video processing libraries and tools such as FFmpeg
 - Experience in working with configuration files (JSON) for dynamic parameterization
 - Knowledge of working with external APIs and protocols, such as FTP and FTPS